Admission requirements

 2. Documentation of your native English language level by either:

-• Formal Statement if you have studied in an English-taught BA programme: This statement must confirm that the curriculum of your Bachelor’s programme was completely English-taught and it must be signed by the educational administration department, dean or examinations’ board.
+• A Formal Statement if you have studied in an English-taught BA programme in an English-speaking country: This statement must confirm that the curriculum of your Bachelor’s programme was completely English-taught and it must be signed by the educational administration department, dean or examinations’ board.

 • Other relevant documentation of your English skills